1. Home

 Finance & Operations Officer

-Prior joining to WFSA, Hazi worked as Finance Officer in the Children’s charity Coram for nearly 7 years.
-She has a degree in Bachelor of Commerce specializing in Finance & Accounts from Madras University (India).
-Throughout her career, Hazi has noticed that she loves numbers.
+Prior to joining to WFSA, Hazi worked for nearly seven years as a Finance Officer in the children’s charity Coram.
+She holds a degree in Bachelor of Commerce specializing in Finance & Accounts from Madras University (India).
 After a busy day at work, she loves to spend time with her family

 Contact Us